What is a lobectomy?

 an antiseptic solution.

 to be removed.
-The incision will go under your arm around to your back.
+The cut will go under your arm around to your back.

 lobe will be removed.

-- The skin incision will be closed with stitches (sutures) or staples.
-A bandage or
+The cut will be closed with stitches (sutures) or staples.
+A bandage or dressing will

 done to send pain medicine into your back.
 It may be done in the operating room or

 What happens after a lobectomy?